buzzqw/TUS/OBSS/markdown-separati/en/39-creating-magic-items.md

 ## Creating Rods

 A rod is a special wand that is capable of regenerating its own charges.
-They are precious and very expensive objects.
+Rods are precious and very expensive objects.

 To create a rod, a character needs a supply of materials, the most obvious of which is a rod or rod parts to assemble.